oemof/tespy/docs/modules/networks.rst

     Always keep in mind, that the system has to find a value for mass flow, pressure, enthalpy and the fluid mass fractions.
-Try to build up your network step by step and have in mind, what parameters will be determined by adding an additional component without any parametrisation.
+Try to build up your network step by step and have in mind, what parameters will be determined by adding a component without any parametrisation.
 This way, you can easily determine, which parameters are still to be specified.

 When using multiple fluids in your network, e.g.
 :code:`fluids=['water', 'air', 'methane']` and at some point you want to have